evilpaper/reliable/README.md

 # Environment variables

 The environment variables are stored in the `.env.local` file. `.env.local` is automatically loaded when running `pnpm dev`.
 It overrides the `.env` file. `.env` is aimed to be used for production.
 For now it's only placeholders.

+# Stripe

+The project uses Stripe for payment processing.

+Stripe has a server part and a client part.
+In the server part we set up a payment intent.
+Basically saying "Hey, I intent to purchase something a specific amount".

+We do this by:
+SERVER SIDE
+1 - Importing Stripe in the server part (src/app/checkout/page.tsx)
+2 - Create a Stripe object with the secret key
+3 - Create a payment intent with the Stripe object.
+4 - Return the client secret to the client part.
+The client secret is like an id for the payment intent.
+5 - Create a client component with a form that run on the client with the ´use client´ direction that will use the client secret to confirm the payment intent.

+CLIENT SIDE
+1 - Create a stripe object with the public key
+2 - Create a payment element with the stripe object
+3 - Create a form with a submit button
+4 - In the submit function, create a payment intent with the stripe object and the amount from the form.
+5 - Confirm the payment intent with the client secret.